Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Empirical evidence on Reciprocal Scoring}

-\textcite{karger_reciprocal_2021} also test their proposed Reciprocal Scoring in two separate empirical studies.
+\textcite{karger_reciprocal_2021} also tested their proposed Reciprocal Scoring in two separate empirical studies, with very promising results.
+Reciprocal Scoring causes reports to be significantly more accurate compared to introspection.
 The first study serves to investigate how forecasters respond to the incentives posed by Reciprocal Scoring.
-The second study showcases the use of Reciprocal Scoring (or similar mechanisms) by providing estimates on the effect of different policy measures on COVID-19 deaths.
-In the first study, the authors conducted a randomized trial, assigning 1284 subjects recruited via Prolific to ten forecasting tasks.
-The subjects were randomly assigned to three different incentivization schemes: Introspection, Proper Scoring and Reciprocal Scoring.
-Although the authors did not confront participants with the exact workings of their mechanisms, they tried to convey the general intuition of the different mechanisms by using examples.
-The study implements Reciprocal Scoring as follows: The participants randomly assigned to Reciprocal Scoring are informed that they will maximize their earnings if they closely predict the predictions of a set of 'superforecasters', which is recruited separately and scored properly.\footnote{The participants from the Prolific sample were not told how superforecasters were scored.}
+The second study showcases the use of Reciprocal Scoring by providing estimates on the causal effect of different policy measures on COVID-19 deaths.
+In the first study, the authors conducted a randomized trial.
+1284 respondents recruited via Prolific participated in ten forecasting tasks.
+The respondents were randomly assigned to three different mechanisms: Introspection, Proper Scoring, and Reciprocal Scoring.
+Although the authors did not confront respondents with the exact workings of their mechanisms, they tried to convey the general intuition of the different mechanisms by using examples.
+The respondents assigned to Reciprocal Scoring were informed that they will maximize their earnings if they accurately predict the predictions of a set of separately recruited proficient forecasters, called \say{superforecasters}.\footnote{The term \say{superforecaster} has been introduced by Philipp Tetlock's research on psychological traits of accurate forecasters \parencite{tetlock_superforecasting_2015}.
+Superforecasters were scored properly against true outcomes, but the participants were not told how superforecasters were scored.}